 That we have permitted our poor to become a public health hazard is without a doubt a fact.
 They fester in disease, and foment crime.
 Yet this is certainly our own fault - for they lack healthcare, sanitation and protection we are able to give.
 But perhaps there is some blame to bestow upon these beggars - for they have not succeeded in obtaining their needs.

-A successful beggar must not permit themselves to become passive recipients of donations, nor may they permit themselves to lose sight of the purpose of their begging.
-Or permit us from losing sight of the purpose of our giving.
+A successful beggar must not permit themselves to become passive recipients of donations, nor may they permit themselves to lose sight of the duty and honor in their begging.
+A beggar must not permit their patrons from losing sight of the purpose and honor in giving.
 If we have become selfish and greedy, if we have lost our ability to perform such a small sacrifice, it is perhaps their fault.
 Indeed, when undertaken as a spiritual practice, beggars present an asset to the community we presently lack.

 Loka Hatha Yoga offers free teacher training for yogis seeking to volunteer with the Sheriff's Office, or provide other public service.
 Your help is needed.
 Whether you have no prior experience, or lots of prior experience, we need your help.